IsraelMelMon/EfficientNet_Tensorflow2_Demo/README.md

 ## Everything is self contained in the IPYNB file.

-## One can change the train and test dataset with their respective images using the .xml files from ImgLabel or Maximo.
+##### One can change the train and test dataset with your own images and .xml files from ImgLabel or Maximo.